sealinesun/sealinesun/README.md

 :trophy: I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> with extensive experience.

-- 🥇: I have worked as a full stack developer for the past 8 years and  contributing to frontend and backend for building web applications.
+- 🥇: I am working as a full stack developer and contributing to frontend and backend for building web applications.

 - 🥈: Technically proficient and analytical problem solver with calm and focused demeanor.